To download the latest BSUG Constitution, please click here

-11.1 Proper and up-do-date financial records shall be kept and accounts for the preceding year, audited and examined shall be presented to the Members by the Committee at the Annual Meeting.
+11.1 Proper and up-do-date financial records shall be kept and accounts for the preceding year, audited or examined shall be presented to the Members by the Committee at the Annual Meeting.

 11.2 The Committee shall keep proper records of all professional advice obtained.